hatton/geckofxHtmlToPdf/README.md

 geckofxHtmlToPdf
 ================

-Command Line and (eventually) .net dll for making pdfs from html, using the gecko engine, as wrapped by [geckofx](https://bitbucket.org/geckofx "geckofx").
+Command line and .net component for making pdfs from html, using the gecko engine, as wrapped by [geckofx](https://bitbucket.org/geckofx "geckofx").

-This project is just getting started, it's barely working.
-Currently it always shows a little window telling you its working.
+This project is just getting started, consider it alpha quality.

-Current command line is just
+Basic command line:

     geckofxhtmltopdf inputpath outputpath

+Other options:

+    --graphite
+	--margin-top (-T) e.g. -T 2.5
+	--margin-bottom (-B)
+	--margin-left (-L)
+	--margin-right (-R)
+    --orientation (-o) e.g. "landscape"
+	--page-size (-s) e.g. -s A5
+	--page-width
+	--page-height
+    --quiet (-q)

+NB: Currently the only units that are supported are millimeters.

 ##Requirements##